Festivals and Competitions

 Waterways Ice Festival

-The inaugural Waterways Ice Festival is set to take place on the snowy shoreline and ice of Mullett Lake this year on February 17-18.
-The family fun event brings together folks from all over for wintertime events like bon fires, lighted ice games, poker run, ice fishing tournament, dog sled demos, ice diving, sleigh rides, door prizes, and of course a beer tent and entertainment!
+The annual Waterways Ice Festival takes place during President’s Day Weekend on the snowy shoreline and ice of Mullett Lake.
+The family fun event brings together folks from all over for wintertime events like bonfires, lighted ice games, poker run, ice fishing tournament, dog sled demos, ice diving, sleigh rides, door prizes, and of course a beer tent and entertainment!

 Hosted by the Mullett Lake Marina, the Waterways Ice Festival will keep you warm and pumped up with outdoor winter fun for the whole family.
 For more details and to register for the events, go to the festival website and take a look around at www.waterwaysicefestival.com

 On August 3-4, 2012, the 14th Annual Cheboygan Salmon Tournament gets underway once again.
 Sponsored by the Fraternal Order of Eagles #1282 and the Cheboygan Sportsfishing Association, this event is one of the highlights of the fishing season in Northern Michigan.

 With thousands of dollars in prize money at stake, anglers compete in a Boat Division for Salmon and there’s additional competitions for Largest Salmon, Largest Steelhead, Largest Lake Trout, Largest Brown Trout.

 It’s quite a sight to see as sometimes up to 100 boats take to the big waters of The Straits of Mackinac and Lake Huron from the Cheboygan harbor, their aim to claim fishing glory and the prize money that comes with it.

 There’s live entertainment and dinner on Saturday night and a fishing celebration atmosphere all weekend long!